Jean Leon Gerome Ferris: Career

 His early subjects were Orientalist in nature since that movement was in vogue when he was young.
 In 1882, he exhibited a painting entitled Feeding the Ibis which was valued at $600.
 By 1895, he had gained a reputation as a historical painter, and he embarked on his dream of creating a series of paintings that told a historical narrative.

 In 1898, he sold General Howe's Levee, 1777, but he later realized that such a series could not be complete if the separate paintings could not be kept together.
 Consequently, he never sold another, but he did sell the reproduction rights to various publishing companies.
 This had the effect of greatly popularizing his work, as these companies made prints, postcards, calendars, and blank-backed trade cards to use in advertisements.
 Laminated cards of these works were still being sold as late as 1984.

 Personal life

 Ferris married Annette Amelia Ryder in 1894, and the couple had a daughter named Elizabeth Mary.
 He died in Philadelphia, Pennsylvania in 1930 at age 66.

 Legacy

 The paintings showed idealized portrayals of famous moments from American history.
-The complete series was shown at Independence Hall in Philadelphia from 1913 to 1930, then moved next door to Congress Hall.
+The complete series was shown at Congress Hall in Philadelphia from 1913 to 1930.
 In later years, it was shown in a number of locations, including the Smithsonian Institution, before being returned to the Ferris family.
 His works were widely popular for many years, but modern critics are far less generous in their praise.

 The American Philosophical Society claims that his historical paintings confuse "verity with verisimilitude", and art historian Gerald Ackerman describes them as "splendid in the accuracy of accessories, clothing and especially in the details of land conveyances and ships", but "extremely dry in execution and rather monotonous in composition."